aistairc/DeepEventMine/README.md

 ### Predict (with raw text)

-1. Prepare raw text input in the following path
+1. Prepare raw text input

+- If you want to predict for your raw text using our trained model for a task ([task] = cg, pc, ge11, etc), put your raw text as the following path

 ```bash
 data/raw-text/[task]/PMID-*.txt
 ```
-- Eg: [task] = cg: the output is predicted based on our trained cg model

 2. Preprocess raw text